al-kannan/Docker_Kubernetes/README.md

 - create those env variable in travis ci
 - now include deploy steps in .travis.yml file
 - push it to git
-- you should travis ci doing the build and deploy to aws
+- you should see travis ci doing the build and deploy to aws